-In the quest for weight loss, many people often overlook the importance of dietary fibre.
+Many people often overlook the importance of dietary fibre in the diet.
 However, research suggests that consuming sufficient amounts of soluble fibre can play a significant role in promoting weight loss and improving overall health.
 This comprehensive guide will explore the various ways in which soluble fibre can aid in weight loss, including its impact on gut bacteria, inflammation, and appetite suppression.
-We share a checklist of the different sources of soluble fibre and what you need to know about the pros and cons of fibre supplements.

 Gut Microbiome and Soluble Fibre

-The human gut is home to trillions of bacteria, collectively known as the gut microbiome.
-These bacteria play a crucial role in maintaining overall health, including weight management and metabolism.
 Soluble fibre, which is not digested by the gut, serves as a source of nourishment for these beneficial gut bacteria.
 This type of fibre, known as prebiotic fibre, or fermentable fibre.
 It’s essential for optimal gut health and body weight management and a nutrient many of us don’t consume enough of.

 Studies have shown that a high intake of soluble fibre can positively influence the composition and function of the gut microbiome (1).
 By providing nourishment to these bacteria, soluble fibre promotes their growth and activity, leading to improved overall health and weight management.